cflint/CFLint/README.md

 ### Global configuration

-The `-configfile` options can be used to replace the standard global configuration file.

-The standard configuration is [`/src/main/resources/cflint.definition.json`](/src/main/resources/cflint.definition.json).
+The default and global configuration file is [`/src/main/resources/cflint.definition.json`](/src/main/resources/cflint.definition.json).
 Common usage of CFLint usually does not require replacing this file.

 ### Folder-based configuration